bmxdemo/bmxproject/logbook/postings/20180226_Spectrometer_Modeling/index.md

 **Simulated spectrometer output: NO Cygnus A, input AND output filter = Lorch AU2**
 <img src="SpectOut_NoSource_2xAU2.png" width="800" height="200">

-**Simulated spectrometer output: NO Cygnus A, input filter = Lorch AU1, output filter = Lorch AU2, Nyquist zones 6 and 7 SUPPRESSED**
+**Simulated spectrometer output: NO Cygnus A, input filter = Lorch AU1, output filter = Lorch AU2, Nyquist zones 6 and 7 suppressed**
 <img src="SpectOut_NoSource.png" width="800" height="200">

+### 9. Conclusion

-### 9. What this suggests about the real data
+What does this suggest about the spectrometer output we're seeing?
+   * The wavy character of the spectrum is a direct result of the filter passband shape (as measured in this [previous posting](postings/20170327_LorchFilterMeasurements/index.md)
+   * There should be noticiable variation in this structure from one Lorch filter to the other
+   * Some minor features of the spectrum are being aliased from the the Lorch filters' ~4GHz passband
+   * Clearly the strange frequency binning of a source passing is not reproduced.

 **Comparison to raw spectrum from 2/25/18 at 0800 with notes**
 <img src="TestCaseComparison.png" width="800" height="600">

+Possible additional work:
+  * Improve the interaction in the amp chain (section 5) by simulating intermodulation
+  * Replace guesswork w.r.t. source intensities (RFI background, thermal noise), and replace linear approximation of synchrotron emission with actual synchrotron function (bessel functions were too much work for this pass)